gulshan-mittal/Socket-Programming/README.md

       3. **type:** communication type <u>SOCK_STREAM: TCP(reliable, connection oriented)</u> <u>     SOCK_DGRAM: UDP(unreliable, connectionless)</u>

-      4. **protocol: **Protocol value for Internet Protocol(IP), which is 0.
+      4. **protocol:** protocol value for Internet Protocol(IP), which is 0.
 This is the same number which appears on protocol field in the IP header of a packet.(man protocols for more details)

          ​